-- 1. Examples of acceptable exhibits are listed below.
-Plants, photographs, or other visual aids are necessary for most projects.
-The class will be governed by the following: - a.
-Exhibits will be judged on the quality of the primary (horticulture) project work. - b.
-All plants exhibited MUST have been grown by the 4-Hers for at least 6 months.
-Exceptions will be made with terrariums, dish gardens and annual and vegetable bucket gardens which may have been grown for a shorter period of time - c.
-Items improperly entered will be disqualified. - d.
-Exhibits entered with pesticide residue will be disqualified and disposed of. - e.
+- 1. Exhibits will be judged on the quality of the primary (horticulture) project work. - 2.
+All plants exhibited MUST have been grown by the 4-Her for at least 6 months.
+Exceptions will be made with terrariums, dish gardens, and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - 3.
+Exhibits entered with pesticide residue will be disqualified and disposed of. - 4.
 Care will be provided for all plants.
 However, because of low light, air conditioning, etc., no guarantee can be made that the plants will be returned in their original condition.
-Plants are entered at the risk of the exhibitor. - f.
+Plants are entered at the risk of the exhibitor. - 5.
 Vegetable entries should be fresh, with the label on top of exhibit.
-Do not stick toothpicks in produce.
+Do not stick toothpicks in produce. - 6.
 Youth should NOT use garden soil in containers.
-Use well-drained, disease-free potting soil for all containers.

-- Environmental Awareness (Such as but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. Tree planting on city property, roadways, parks, etc. - B. Home landscaping - C. Composting - 562 Production and Marketing (such as but not limited to:) - A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - Experimental Horticulture (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. "Science Fair" type of exhibit involving experimental work with plants. - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices - Horticultural Project Exhibits (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - a.
+Use well-drained, disease-free potting soil for all containers. - 561 Environmental Awareness: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include: - a.
+Tree planting on city property, roadways, parks, etc. - b.
+Home landscaping - c.
+Composting - 562 Production and Marketing: Examples include: - a.
+Vegetable garden planted for home and/or market use. - b.
+The planting, production, or management of fruit plantings. - c.
+The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - 563 Experimental Horticulture: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include: - a.
+"Science fair" type of exhibit involving experimental work with plants - b.
+Comparison of different varieties of vegetables or annual flowers - c.
+Comparison of mulching or other cultural practices - Horticultural Project Exhibits: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include: - a.
 How to propagate plants - b.
 How to force spring bulbs - c.
 How to start seeds - d.
 How to graft cacti - e.
 How to dry herbs

-Plant Display:

-Youth should NOT use garden soil in containers.
+Plant Display: Youth should NOT use garden soil in containers.
 Use well-drained, disease-free potting media for all containers.

-- 565 Terrariums

-- 566 Dish gardens (desert or tropical)

-- 567 Vegetable container gardens (grown in container not dug out of the garden)

-- 568 Annual container gardens (non-vegetable)

-- 569 House plants
+- Terrariums (container should be clear, enclosing the entire plant display, with or without a lid; all plants need to be actively growing) - 566 Dish Gardens (desert or tropical) (container should be shallow, with container not exceeding 6 inches tall from base) - 567 Vegetable Container Gardens (grown in container not dug out of the garden) - 568 Annual Container Gardens (non-vegetable) - 569 House Plants

-- 570 Hanging baskets

-- 571 Herb Container Garden (labels are not required)

-- 572 Window Box Display

-- 573 Upcycle Container Garden (Previously used container recycled, example, wood pallet garden)

-574 Garden and/or Orchard Displays

-The exhibitor may exhibit as many different fruits and/or vegetables from their garden as desired (minimum of five types).
-Any size or type of produce may be displayed in the 2'x3' area provided for each exhibit.
+- 570 Hanging Baskets - Herb Container Garden (labels are not required) - 572 Window Box Display - Upcycle Container Garden (previously used container recycled, example, wood pallet garden) - Garden and/or Orchard Displays: The exhibitor may exhibit as many different fruits and/or vegetables from their garden as desired (minimum of five types).
+Any size or type of produce may be displayed in the 2 foot x 3 foot area provided for each exhibit.
 The exhibit must be in a display container (box or basket) which can be easily moved.
 Vegetables will not be returned to exhibitor.
 They will be judged as follows:

-Quality of Produce40%Attractiveness of Container30%Uniformity and true-to-type ness10%Number of different types15%Labeling5%
+Quality of produce 40%.
+Attractiveness of container 30%.
+Uniformity and true-to-typeness 10% Number of different types 15% Labeling 5%